josephsl/wintenApps/readme.md

 ## Cortana

-Most items are no longer applicable on Version 1903 and later.
+Most items are no longer applicable on Version 1903 and later unless Cortana Conversations (Version 2004 and later) is in use.

 * Textual responses from Cortana are announced in most situations.
 * NVDA will be silent when talking to Cortana via voice.